casey/degenerate/man/src/introduction.md

-# Chapter 1
+# Introduction

-The Degenerate Programmers Manual is bit spare at the moment.
-Apologies!
+Degenerate is a programmable generative art engine engine.
+It is developed on [GitHub](https://github.com/casey/degenerate/) and deployed at [degenerate.computer](https://degenerate.computer).

 ## Execution Model